santamm/pytorch_image_classifier/README.md

 The files included in this project are:
 * Image Classifier Project.ipynb, Jupyter notebook with the python code for the whole application
 * train.py, command line application that loads a pre-trained network ('vgg13', 'vgg11', 'vgg13', 'vgg16', 'vgg19') and trains a classifier on the images in the "train", "valid" and "test" data directories.
 Then it saves the checkpoint of the trained network
-* predict.py, command line application that predicts class if images in a image directory:
+* predict.py, command line application that predicts class if images in a image directory
+* load.py, loads model from a saved checkpoint
 * cat_to_name.json, JSON object that gives a dictionary mapping the integer encoded categories to the actual names of the flowers.

 ## Limitations<a name="limitations"></a>